 Johnson fails to rule out snap election but insists idea ‘hasn’t occurred to me’

-The PM said he would not ‘start talking about politics’ at a time when he was dealing with cost-of-living pressures and the war in Ukraine.
+The Prime Minister said he would not “start talking about politics” at a time when he was dealing with cost-of-living and the war in Ukraine.

 Boris Johnson insisted the idea of an early election “hasn’t occurred to me” but refused to rule out calling a snap poll.